History of journalism in the United Kingdom: 17th century

 There was also a series of semi-pornographic newsbooks produced by John Crouch: The Man in the Moon, Mercurius Democritus and Mercurius Fumigosus.
 These publications contained a mixture of news and dirty jokes disguised as news.

 The huge and absolute freedom of the press came to an end with the Restoration.
-King Charles introduced the Printing Act of 1662, which restricted printing to the University of Oxford and Trinity College, Cambridge and to the master printers of the Stationer's Company in London.
+King Charles introduced the Printing Act 1662, which restricted printing to the University of Oxford and Trinity College, Cambridge and to the master printers of the Stationer's Company in London.
 It also required that only twenty were allowed to work in the master printers.
 This act provided the highly regulated and restricted environment that had previously been abolished.

 The Oxford Gazette was printed in 1665 by Muddiman in the middle of the turmoil of the Great Plague of London and was, strictly speaking, the first periodical to meet all the qualifications of a true newspaper.
-It was printed twice a week by royal authority and was soon renamed the London Gazette.
+It was printed twice a week by royal authority and was soon renamed The London Gazette.
 Magazines were also moral tracts inveighing against moral decadence, notably the Mercurius Britannicus.
 The Gazette is generally considered by most historians to be the first English newspaper.

 Prior to the Glorious Revolution journalism had been a risky line of work.
 One such victim was the reckless Benjamin Harris, who was convicted for defaming the King's authority.
 Unable to pay the large fine that was imposed on him he was put in prison.
 He eventually made his way to America where he founded one of the first newspapers there.
 After the Revolution, the new monarch William III, who had been installed by Parliament, was wary of public opinion and did not try to interfere with the burgeoning press.
-The growth in journalism and the increasing freedom the press enjoyed was a symptom of a more general phenomenon - the development of the party system of government.
+The growth in journalism and the increasing freedom the press enjoyed was a symptom of a more general phenomenon – the development of the party system of government.
 As the concept of a parliamentary opposition became an acceptable (rather than treasonable) norm, newspapers and editors began to adopt critical and partisan stances and they soon became an important force in the political and social affairs of the country.